Why: These tree-plucked fruits are high in heart-healthy monosaturated fats (they're also good for your skin and bones).

-Why: High in protein and omega-3 fatty acids, getting your daily dose of seafood (or shellfish) can increase the suppleness of your skin as well as protect your brain and heart
+Why: High in protein and omega-3 fatty acids, getting your daily dose of seafood (or shellfish) can increase the suppleness of your skin as well as protect your brain and heart from degenerative diseases.

 How to eat it: Grill, roast or bake fresh fish, eating a tasty serving once or twice a week.

 Why: A good source of calcium, yogurt is eaten regularly by people living in the Mediterranean.
 Two to three servings per day will keep your bones strong and may stave off osteoporosis.

 How to eat it: Eat yogurt with a bowl of fresh berries for breakfast.
 Use yogurt instead of sour cream to make dips and sauces.